Grilled Grouper Recipe is a family favorite white fish. It takes minutes to grill and is perfectly paired with many different side dishes.

 These seasoning will easily work on many different sea food recipes.
 You can use it on sea bass, halibut and more.

-Grilled Grouper on a plate with roasted asparagus and fresh lemon
+Grilled Group stacked on a plate with lemon wedges on the side

 This healthy fish is light and refreshing.
 So we like to keep our sides dishes on the healthier side.
-These are some of our favorites.
+These are some of our favorites to serve with grilled grouper.

 • Roasted Vegetables